Azure/azure-quickstart-templates/cloudera-on-centos/README.md

 	http://[dnsNamePrefix]-mn0.[region].cloudapp.azure.com:7180

-##Notes, Known Issues & Limitations
+## Notes, Known Issues & Limitations
 - All nodes in the cluster have a public IP address.
 - The deployment script is not yet idempotent and cannot handle updates (although it currently works for initial provisioning only)
 - SSH key is not yet implemented and the template currently takes a password for the admin user
+- Deployment logs can be found at `/var/log/cloudera-azure-initialize.log`.